Medal of Valor (Uzbekistan): Description

 The Medal of Valor is made of a copper alloy first plated with 0.5 micron nickel, then 0.25 micron gold, and has a diameter of 34 mm.
 The obverse of the medal, covered with air-colored enamel, depicts an equestrian warrior holding a shield and sword, symbolizing glory and valor, against a background of sun and radiating rays.
 "JASORAT" ("courage" or "valor" in Uzbek) is printed in 2 mm raised letters on a red enamel background at the bottom of the medal.
 The edges of the medal are surrounded by a thick red circle on both sides, and on the front by an additional 0.8 mm.
 The national coat of arms of the Republic of Uzbekistan is depicted on the back of the medal.
 Below, the number of the medal is written in 1 mm font.
 The medal is 3 mm thick and is attached to a five-sided pin covered with a three-color striped silk fabric ribbon 24 mm wide using a ring and a loop.
 A 4 mm wide green line runs through the middle of the fabric with a 1 mm wide white road on both sides of it.
-On either side of these lines, are 2 mm wide green tracks and 5 mm wide red tracks.
+On either side of these lines, there are 2 mm wide green tracks and 5 mm wide red tracks.
 2 mm wide green lines pass through the edges of the fabric.
-The height of the pin is 48 mm, and the width is 45 mm.
+The pin is 48mm tall, and 45mm wide.
 The medal is worn with a clasp.